weiernt/airbnb-data-compare/README.md

 # Airbnb-data-compare

 Compares relative standing of airbnb user profiles, by comparing their number of reviews, available publically.
 This is compared to the data obtained from http://insideairbnb.com/ .
+Currently uses the May 2020 dataset.

 This only compares with data from listings in Melbourne, Australia.